xjw1001001/IGCrebuild/README.md

 Some known issues:

+1. If you encounter "ValueError: LAPACK function dlange could not be found" when running the code.
+First, update your scipy packages, it's very likely to be out-dated.
+You can do this by
+`
+pip install --user --upgrade scipy numpy
+`
-1. If you encounter "ValueError: LAPACK function dlange could not be found" when running the code, you may solve it by either updating your LAPCK package to [atlas](http://math-atlas.sourceforge.net/) or installing an older version of jsonctmctree by the following code:
+If the problem persists, you may solve it by either updating your LAPCK package to [atlas](http://math-atlas.sourceforge.net/) or installing an older version of jsonctmctree by the following code:

 	`pip uninstall jsonctmctree`

 	`pip install --user git+https://github.com/argriffing/jsonctmctree.git@cb1ba60ee2b57d6703cd9a3987000c2fd4dd68a5`

+2. IF you encounter "NotImplementedError: Wrong number or type of arguments for overloaded function 'coo_matvec'".
+Please update your scipy and numpy packages to the newest versions.